spantaleev/matrix-docker-ansible-deploy/README.md

 # Matrix (An open network for secure, decentralized communication) server setup using Ansible and Docker

-## Purpose
+## 🎯 Purpose

 This [Ansible](https://www.ansible.com/) playbook is meant to help you run your own [Matrix](http://matrix.org/) homeserver, along with the [various services](#supported-services) related to that.

 That is, it lets you join the Matrix network using your own `@<username>:example.com` identifier, all hosted on your own server (see [prerequisites](docs/prerequisites.md)).

-We run all [supported services](#supported-services) in [Docker](https://www.docker.com/) containers (see [the container images we use](docs/container-images.md)), which lets us have a predictable and up-to-date setup, across multiple supported distros (see [prerequisites](docs/prerequisites.md)) and [architectures](docs/alternative-architectures.md) (x86/amd64 being recommended).
+We run all [supported services](#-supported-services) in [Docker](https://www.docker.com/) containers (see [the container images we use](docs/container-images.md)), which lets us have a predictable and up-to-date setup, across multiple supported distros (see [prerequisites](docs/prerequisites.md)) and [architectures](docs/alternative-architectures.md) (x86/amd64 being recommended).

 Installation (upgrades) and some maintenance tasks are automated using [Ansible](https://www.ansible.com/) (see [our Ansible guide](docs/ansible.md)).

-## Self-hosting or Managed / SaaS
+## ☁ Self-hosting or Managed / SaaS

-This Ansible playbook tries to make self-hosting and maintaining a Matrix server fairly easy (see [Getting started](#getting-started)).
+This Ansible playbook tries to make self-hosting and maintaining a Matrix server fairly easy (see [Getting started](#-getting-started)).
 Still, running any service smoothly requires knowledge, time and effort.

 If you like the [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) spirit of this Ansible playbook, but prefer to put the responsibility on someone else, you can also [get a managed Matrix server from etke.cc](https://etke.cc?utm_source=github&utm_medium=readme&utm_campaign=mdad) (both hosting and on-premises) - a service built on top of this Ansible playbook but with [additional components](https://etke.cc/help/extras/?utm_source=github&utm_medium=readme&utm_campaign=mdad) and [services](https://etke.cc/services/?utm_source=github&utm_medium=readme&utm_campaign=mdad) which all help you run a Matrix server with ease.
 Be advised that etke.cc operates on a subscription-based approach and there is no "just set up my server once and be done with it" option.

-## Getting started
+## 🚀 Getting started

 We have detailed documentation in the [docs/](./docs) directory - see the Table of Contents in the [documentation README](./docs/README.md).

-While the [list of supported services](#supported-services) and documentation is very extensive, you don't need to read through everything.
+While the [list of supported services](#-supported-services) and documentation is very extensive, you don't need to read through everything.
 We recommend:

 - Starting with the basics.
 You can always add/remove or tweak services later on.
 - Following our guided installation, starting with the [Prerequisites](./docs/prerequisites.md) documentation page

-## Supported services
+## ✔ Supported services

 Using this playbook, you can get the following list of services configured on your server.
 Basically, this playbook aims to get you up-and-running with all the necessities around Matrix, without you having to do anything else.